-Question – I am intending to let my property which has a residential mortgage on it, what should I do and is this ok?
+Question; I intend to move out and let my property with a residential mortgage on it; what should I do, and is this ok?

-Firstly it is a typical condition of almost all residential mortgage contracts that the property should not be let without the consent of the lender.
+Firstly, it’s a typical condition of almost all residential mortgage contracts that the property is not to be let without the lender’s consent.
 So you should always speak to your lender first and see what they say.

-A lender is unlikely to give you a positive response though if you only entered into your mortgage contract very recently.
-If they did then very few people would bother paying the higher interest on a buy to let mortgage and would simply take a residential mortgage and switch it a week later.
+A lender is unlikely to give you a positive response if you only entered into your mortgage contract very recently.
+If they did, few people would bother paying the higher interest on a buy-to-let mortgage and would take a residential mortgage and switch it a week later.

-As usual if your need further information about this call 0845 4594490 to a speak to a mortgage advisor about your own circumstances.
+As usual, if you need further information about this call 0345 4594490 to speak to a mortgage advisor about your circumstances.

 - Guides and tips